 The Transportation Technology Program provides a specialized distance learning education and training for the student or current industry employee having an interest in the transportation field.
-This unique on-line, distance learning and life-experience curriculum breaks the tether to the traditional classroom.
-It is designed to support a drop-in/drop-out lifelong learning philosophy of continuing education and laddered degree options from a certificate of achievement for specific skill sets to an Associate's, Bachelor's and Master's degree in transportation studies.
-In addition to formal academic credit, the program is designed to accept related credit equivalency from any academic, vocational, or industry training program to include documented life-long learning skills, test-out exam, industry recognized certifications, and/or continuing education units (CEU's).
+This unique on-line, distance learning and life experience curriculum breaks the tether to the traditional classroom.
+It is designed to support a drop-in/out lifelong learning philosophy of continuing education and laddered degree options from a certificate of achievement for specific skill sets to an Associate's , Bachelor's and Master's degree in transportation studies.
+In addition to formal academic credit the program is designed to accept related credit equivalency from any academic vocational or industry training program to include documented life-long learning skills, test-out exam, industry recognized certifications, and/or continuing education units (CEU's).
+The Maritime Technology option provides training for becoming a deckhand, tankerman, captain, or engineer who works on a vessel.
+These employees operate and maintain civilian owned deep-sea merchant ships, tug boats, towboats, ferries, barges, offshore supply vessels, cruise ships and other waterborne crafts.
+Some merchant mariners spend extended periods at sea while others operate boats close to port and can go home at night.